PYTHONAWSNINJAS/ideal-octo-potato/README.md

 - [ ] Test with xlrd instead of openpyxl
 - [x] Dump into another folder in exhibits level (use env variable) doc_pdf only the pdf files
 - [x] For a pdf name.pdf, rename to name_dv.pdf
+- [ ] Change to cross platform tmp directory with tempfile module

 ## Fix for failed to solve with frontend dockerfile.v0